 - Tag - Categories.

 The hubspot plugin, LLM HubSpot Blog Import is an automated service for the content management system.
 This online service allows migration of all the blog content from your HubSpot to Wordpress quickly, easily and for free.
-With this plugin, you can forget about those hours of manual data migration from HubSpot to wordpress.
+With this plugin, you can forget about those hours of manual data used for HubSpot to WordPress conversion.

 How it works